justinbalaguer/pywebp/README.md

 BASIC:
 - [x] convert jpg and png to webp
-- [ ] save all converted files to a separate folder
+- [x] save all converted files to a separate folder
+- [x] open the converted folder

 --:
-- [ ] support both path for windows and linux
+- [x] support both path for windows and linux